-Cross-border M&As involving companies trading in different time zones or for which necessary information (such as confirmation of the date of completion, last regulatory approvals, etc.) is lacking prior to the event's completion, can be implemented as of the close of the first trading day of the postevent entity.
-In these cases, MSCI will use a calculated price for the acquired or merging entities, based on the terms of the transaction, the price of the acquiring or merged entity and the foreign exchange rates, if applicable.
-When this is not possible, MSCI will carry forward the market price for the acquired or merging entities for one additional business day.
+Cross-border M&As involving companies trading in different countries or for which necessary information (such as confirmation of the date of completion, last regulatory approvals, etc.) is lacking prior to the event's completion, can be implemented as of the close of the first trading day of the postevent entity or can lead to delay the products delivery.
+In these cases, MSCI uses a calculated price for the acquired or merging entities, based on the terms of the transaction, the price of the acquiring or merged entity and the foreign exchange rates, if applicable.
+When this is not possible, MSCI carries forward the market price for the acquired or merging entities for one additional business day.